BLET packets due by November 16th

 Submit these transcripts to the Director of BLET with your completed forms from Step 4 below.

 Schedule NCDAP test with testing center.
+BLET Students ONLY need to take the English portion.
 Inform the Director of Law Enforcement/BLET of scores.

 VGCC Testing Center